 Why should you buy a portable tire inflator?

 A portable air compressor pump is a vital piece of equipment drivers should carry in their vehicles.
-Driving on improperly inflated tires can result in poor fuel economy and uneven tire wear.
+Driving on improperly inflated tires and with low tire pressure can result in poor fuel economy and uneven tire wear.
 Further, tires can lose air slowly, even without a puncture.
 If you do have a car tire puncture and fix it with a plug kit, you'll need a tire inflator to get back on the road again.

-If you carry a portable tire inflator, you won't have to wait for roadside assistance or limp into your local dealer or service center.
-And when was the last time the air compressor at the gas station either A) worked or B) you had quarters to actually start the damn thing?
+If you carry a portable tire inflator, you won't have to wait for roadside assistance to fix your flat tire or limp into your local dealer or service center.
+And when was the last time the air compressor at the gas station either a) worked, or b) you had quarters to actually start the damn thing?

 What should I look for in a portable tire inflator?

-You should also look at air pressure.
+You should also look at maximum PSI air pressure.
 The bigger tires you have, the more pressure you'll want.
-Some pump units will turn off automatically once it reaches a set psi, helpful if you don't want to stand around monitoring the gauge or accidently have overinflated tires.
+Some pump units will turn off automatically once it reaches a set psi, helpful if you don't want to stand around monitoring the gauge or accidentally have overinflated tires.

 Most portable air compressors are powered by your car's 12-volt power source.
-You can also purchase a cordless inflator, but may have to purchase the battery and charging unit separately.
+You can also buy a cordless inflator, but may have to buy the battery and charging unit separately.
 Some heavy-duty air compressors attach directly to your car's battery because they require more juice than a cigarette lighter socket cant provide.